Yarroudh/dataengineering/index.md

 # Data Engineering

 This project implements a fully containerized data engineering workflow for downloading, ingesting, transforming, validating, and preparing NYC Yellow Taxi Trip Data.
-It uses **Apache Spark** for computation, **Apache Airflow** for orchestration, **MinIO** as S3-compatible object storage, and **DuckDB** as an analytics warehouse.
-The entire environment is reproducible using Docker Compose.
+It uses **Apache Spark** for computation, **Apache Airflow** for orchestration, **MinIO** as **Amazon S3**-compatible object storage, and **DuckDB** as an analytics warehouse.
+The entire environment is reproducible using Docker Compose and set to run locally.

 ---